 Shares may, in principle, be purchased on every Trading Day.
-ASN Impact Investors may refuse the purchase of shares if, for example, the purchase of shares would result in a Fund no longer meeting one or more of the requirements to qualify as a fiscal investment institution within the meaning of Section 28 of the Corporation Tax Act 1969.
+ASN Impact Investors may refuse the purchase of shares if ASN Impact Investors does not consider this to be in the interest of ASN Beleggingsfondsen UCITS N.V. and/or that of its shareholders, for example in the event that the purchase of shares would result in a Fund no longer meeting one or more of the requirements to qualify as a fiscal investment institution within the meaning of Section 28 of the Corporation Tax Act 1969.
 No purchase of shares shall take place during the period that the net asset value of the Fund is not calculated in accordance with the provisions in the Prospectus.
 It is possible that the net asset value of a share in a Fund cannot be determined if:

 - One or more stock exchanges or markets are closed during days other than customary days of closure.
 This relates to stock exchanges on which securities are listed or are traded that form part of the capital of the Fund or the capital of investment institutions in which the Fund invests, either directly or indirectly.
 This also applies where the transactions on these stock exchanges have been suspended or are subject to non-usual restrictions.
 This concerns those cases in which ASN Impact Investors is of the opinion that it is unable to determine a correct valuation for the price of the (listed) securities. - The means of communication or calculation facilities normally used to determine the capital of the Fund no longer function.
 This also applies to the capital of investment institutions in which the Fund invests, either directly or indirectly.
-This also includes all other reasons why the value of an investment that forms part of the capital of the Fund or of investment institutions in which the Fund invests, either directly or indirectly, cannot be determined with the speed or accuracy required by ASN Impact Investors; - ASN Impact Investors is unable, for whatever reason, to determine the value of the capital of the Fund or the capital of an investment institution in which the Fund invests, either directly or indirectly; or - A resolution to close the Fund concerned or to liquidate ASN Beleggingsfondsen UCITS N.V. has been adopted.
+This also includes all other reasons why the value of an investment that forms part of the capital of the Fund or of investment institutions in which the Fund invests, either directly or indirectly, cannot be determined with the speed or accuracy required by ASN Impact Investors;

+- ASN Impact Investors is unable, for whatever reason, to determine the value of the capital of the Fund or the capital of an investment institution in which the Fund invests, either directly or indirectly; or - A resolution to close the Fund concerned or to liquidate ASN Beleggingsfondsen UCITS N.V. has been adopted.